Rilostat

 .

-, with ‘last_toc_update’ being the latest update of the dataset from the table of contents.
+with ‘last_toc_update’ being the latest update of the dataset from the

 With the argument back = FALSE